rkbrewer/combat-modeler/app/readme.md

 # Personalities in Hierarchical Goal-based Arbitration Design

-There are many simple spin-off concepts HGBAD can conquer such as Personalities, State Memory, Command Queueing, Using the Queue for Scripted Behavior (eg, minion go there, open chest, grab gold, bring it back)
+There are many simple spin-off concepts HGBAD can conquer such as Personalities, State Memory, Command Queueing, Using the Queue for Scripted Behavior (eg, minion go there, open chest, grab gold, bring it back).

+# Uses

+The combat modeler should be able to report percent chances a character has against a mob given a certain level/stat configuration.